dvajs/dva/docs/guide/source-code-explore.md

 Here, dva did three more important things:

-1. Use the call to the dva-core instantiated app (this time only the data layer) to add some new functionality to the start method (or add the view layer to the model layer via proxy mode).
+1. Use the call to the dva-core instantiated app (this time, only the data layer) to add some new functionality to the start method (or add the view layer to the model layer via proxy mode).
 2. Complete the connection from react to redux using react-redux.
 3. Added redux middleware react-redux-router to enhance the function of the history object.

-### Using the call method to implement proxy mode
+### Using The call Method to Implement Proxy Mode

 The way to implement proxy mode in dva is as follows:

-**1. Create a new function that instantiates an app object inside the function. ** **2.
-The new variable points to the method that the object wants to proxy, `oldStart = app.start`. ** **3.
-Create a new method start with the same name, use call in it, and specify the caller of oldStart as app. ** **4.
-Let app.start = start complete the proxy for the app object's start method. **
+1. Create a new function that instantiates an app object inside the function.
+2. The new variable points to the method that the object wants to proxy, `oldStart = app.start`.
+3. Create a new method start with the same name, use `call` in it, and specify the caller of `oldStart` as app.
+4. Let `app.start = start` complete the proxy for the app object's start method.

-On the code:
+In code:

 ```js
 export default function(opts = {}) {